18F/18f.gsa.gov/_posts/2015-09-14-college-scorecard-launch.md

 ---
-title: "Under the hood: Building a new College Scorecard with students"
+title: "Behind the scenes: Building a new College Scorecard with students"
 date: 2015-09-14
 layout: post
 authors: